QuentinRa/blog.quentinra.dev/info/windows/knowledge/index.md

 **Users**

-* `system`: an automatically created account used by the system to do internal tasks.
-It has more rights than an administrator.
+* `LocalSystem`: an automatically created account used by the system to do internal tasks.
+It has higher privileges than Administrator.
 * `Administrator`: manage users, apps, groups, system-wide settings...
-* `Standard User`: can use apps, can access their files
+* `Standard User`: can use apps, can access their files...

 **Groups**